 Each year a planning committee composed of faculty, staff, and students across campus choose a theme based on its relevance to current social justice issues and the teachings of Dr. King.

-The 2019 Reverend Dr. Martin Luther King Jr. Symposium theme is…Unravel.
+The 2019 Reverend Dr. Martin Luther King Jr. Symposium theme is…

+The time has long come to unravel the social fabric so as to remove the threads that strangle some populations.
 Unravel represents the value and frightening nature of unmasking and addressing institutional isms (racism, classism, sexism, ableism, etc…) and personal bias and discrimination in order to arrive at a more just and inclusive community.

 To unravel is to deeply examine our values and the character of our actions in order to tease out the parts of our identity (nationality, race, class, sex, gender, etc…) that lead to marginalizing and targeting others.
 Our biases are closely tied to who we are, interwoven into the fabric of our lives.
 Some biases are easy to see.
 Some only perceptible once we encounter someone who–at some point invisible to us–forces us to see and recognize who they are or what we did to them.
-To remove these biases we must deconstruct our world as we know it.
+To remove these biases, we must deconstruct our world as we know it.

 Unravel acknowledges that it is unsettling and even upsetting to consider letting go of our biases because they are part of how we understand ourselves.
 But it is this fear we must overcome, that we must unravel in, to become who we were meant to become.
 Unraveling allows us to see that we are more than our biases and thus can let them go with no harm to ourselves.